iterative/dvc.org/static/docs/commands-reference/pipeline_show.md

                          [targets [targets ...]]

 positional arguments:
-  targets         DVC-files.
-'Dvcfile' by default.
+  targets         DVC-files to show pipeline for.
+Optional.
+                  (Finds all DVC-files in the workspace by default.)
 ```

 ## Description